An0sis/portfolio/README.md

 # website
-A portfolio website created using React and Tailwind to learn this to technologies
+A portfolio website created using React and Tailwind to learn these to technologies